BYU-Idaho values suggestions and ideas that can improve the university.

 The membership of this organization shall be composed of Student Affiliates of the American Chemical Society and Associate Members of the American Chemical Society.
 Students who are not ACS Student Affiliates or associate members may be chapter members but their voting power shall extend only to electing Officers and not to the ratification of amendments.
 All members must register their membership with the acting Secretary to exercise their voting power.

 Article IV.
 Officers

-The officers of this Chapter shall be President, Vice-President, Secretary, Treasurer, Historian, Web Manager and Public Relations, who shall constitute the Executive Committee.
+The officers of this chapter shall be President, Vice-President, Secretary, Treasurer, Historian, Web Manager, and Public Relations (PR), who shall constitute the Executive Committee.
 The officers shall be elected at the first meeting of each semester.
-Upon being elected officers must become ACS members.
-Officers shall have claim to their post for two semesters after which candidates may contend for the position.
-But no more than four consecutive semesters.
+Officers must become ACS members upon being elected.
+Officers shall have claim to their post for two semesters, after which candidates may contend for the position.
+Service in one position shall be limited to four consecutive semesters.

 Article V. Duties of Officers

 The duty of each elected Officer is to become familiar with and to help fulfill the Objects of the Society outlined in Article II.
 More specific responsibilities of each Office are generally outlined in Appendix I.

 The chapter will have one or more Faculty Advisors who are faculty members and are members of the American Chemical Society.
 Their duties shall be to advise the chapter both in its local activities and in its relations with the Society.
 The advisor(s) shall be kept informed of all chapter activities and shall advise the chapter on any policy matters.

 Meetings of the society shall be held every two weeks on Wednesday at 5:30 pm.
 The executive committee shall meet at least weekly to plan and organize the activities of the society.